 Discussion and Conclusions

 Observation has confirmed that tree roots access porous crushed rock base materials beneath permeable pavements.
 Fine root growth ascending seasonally into surface soils from larger lateral roots deeper in the soil profile is normal in natural woodland and forest situations in temperate regions with well-defined wet and dry seasons; similar growth beneath engineered pavements has not, to the author’s knowledge, been previously reported.
-The observed abundance and wide distribution of roots throughout permeable pavement base materials suggest considerable benefit to trees.
+The observed abundance and wide distribution of roots throughout permeable pavement base materials suggest a considerable benefit to trees.
 Decaying root parts up to 2 mm in diameter showed that in the crushed rock base material some roots of this size were short-lived.
-The absence of larger woody roots, the proximity of the observations to the trees and the five year growth period suggest that Chanticleer callery pear root growth in permeable pavement base materials is likely to be seasonal and that root death at 2 mm in diameter or less may be normal under Adelaide’s climatic conditions.
-The fine root development and evidence of frequent fine root turnover observed beneath the permeable pavement surfaces shows that more natural tree root growth and function can be engineered into our cities to achieve better performance of both the urban forest and the civil engineering.
+The absence of larger woody roots, the proximity of the observations to the trees and the five-year growth period suggest that Chanticleer callery pear root growth in permeable pavement base materials is likely to be seasonal and that root death at 2 mm in diameter or less may be normal under Adelaide’s climatic conditions.
+The fine root development and evidence of frequent fine root turnover observed beneath the permeable pavement surfaces show that more natural tree root growth and function can be engineered in our cities to achieve better performance of both the urban forest and the civil engineering.

 Root tracks observed at the interface of the pavement base materials and the soil further support the view that shallow root growth was ephemeral in nature.
 Root tracks in the soil surface and imprinted on the underside of the geotextile confirm the size and location of successive generations of roots, most of which were no longer present at the time of observation.